linroger/FinanceCompendium/II. Economics/International/International Economics/VII - Balance of Payments/18 - Balance of Payments II - Output and Policies.md

 In a moment, we develop and apply this theory further.
 But first, let's see if there is evidence to support the theory's two main assumptions: Do fixed exchange rates deliver trade gains through integration?
 Do they impose stability costs by limiting monetary policy options?

-# APPLICATION

-# Do Fixed Exchange Rates Promote Trade?
+### APPLICATION: Do Fixed Exchange Rates Promote Trade?

 The single most powerful argument for a fixed exchange rate is that it may boost trade by eliminating trade-hindering costs.
 The idea is an old one.
 In 1878, the United States had yet to re-adopt the gold standard following the Civil War.
 Policy makers were debating whether going back on gold made sense, and J. S. Moore, a U.S. Treasury official testifying before Congress, was questioned on the subject: